ktiwari9/define-VR/Readme.md

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+If you use DeFINE for academic research, please cite as:
+>  Tiwari, K., Kyrki, V., Cheung, A., & Yamamoto, N. (2020).
+DeFINE: Delayed Feedback based Immersive Navigation Environment for Studying Goal-directed Human Navigation.  arXiv preprint arXiv:2003.03133 (2020). http://arxiv.org/abs/2003.03133

 ### Acknowledgments

-We would like to thank Prof. Ville Kyrki  from Aalto University, Finland, Dr. Allen Cheung from Queensland Brain Institute, Australia and Prof. Naohide Yamamoto from Queensland University of Technology, Australia for their support for developing this project.
+We would like to thank Prof. Ville Kyrki  from Aalto University, Finland, Dr. Allen Cheung from Queensland Brain Institute, Australia and Dr. Naohide Yamamoto from Queensland University of Technology, Australia for their support for developing this project.